Rauhvin/Lost-In-Mind/README.md

 ---

 ## 🔄 Version Control
-The primary and native version control system utilized by the team during the active production and development phase within the Unity engine was **Unity Version Control**.
+The primary and native version control system utilized by us during the active production and development phase within the Unity engine was **Unity Version Control**.

 ---